iCliniq Logo

 What Is the Treatment for a Cancerous Mole?

-The treatment of a cancerous mole depends on the state and stage of the spread of the cancer.
+The treatment of a cancerous mole depends on the stage of its spread.

 • Surgical Therapy - Cancer and adjacent normal skin are removed to prevent cancer recurrence.